 If you hold together a fan of grey paint charts, you’ll see how widely the tones vary.
 The cool end of the spectrum has blue undertones, as shown here, while the warm shades feature red bases that give them brown, pink or purple tints.
 Your journey starts with deciding on the ‘temperature’ of color your room needs – cool or warm.

-Lazy, far-flung holidays may not be a reality for many this summer but you can still evoke the feeling of sun-drenched escapism with a burnt orange paint colour.
+Lazy, far-flung holidays may not be a reality for many this year but you can still evoke the feeling of sun-drenched escapism with a burnt orange paint colour.
 Walls painted in terracotta create a bold backdrop for building up layers of interest with a pale linen sofa, patterned rug and two-tone accessories.

 Bringing the outdoors in by having green walls in your home is always a good idea; the nod to nature will create a calm atmosphere however busy the space, so integrating the color into a well-used living room works just as well as in a spa-style bathroom.
 Greens are also said to inspire creativity and spontaneity, making them ideal for your living room walls.